- Other Title

 - Accession number

 Works in the collection

 Watanabe Nangaku was one of Okyo's ten most noted pupils.
 Okyo and his large studio fulfilled many commissions for 'bijin-ga' (paintings of beautiful women), professional-style paintings that were the Kyoto equivalent of Edo 'ukiyo-e' paintings and would have been commissioned by the Kyoto equivalent of the Edo townspeople.
 Nangaku was also significant for initiating Edo artists into the Kyoto-based Maruyama school while on a three-year sojourn there.

 Compositions of six female portraits are uncommon, and while an Edo artist may have done it as a 'mitate' (parody) on the classical theme of the Six Immortal Poets ('Rokkasen'), Nangaku has treated his work as a group portrait.
 The women are believed to include two courtesans from Shimabara, Kyoto's entertainment district, the mother of painter Ike Taiga (lower left), and a peasant from the Ohara village, which provided Kyoto with brushwood for winter fires.

-Jackie Menzies, Three years on: a selection of acquisitions 1978-1981, Sydney, 1981, 85 (colour illus.), 98. cat.no.
+Jackie Menzies, Three years on: a selection of acquisitions 1978-1981, 'Asian Art', pg.
+85-103, Sydney, 1981, 85 (colour illus.), 98. cat.no.
 26

 Jackie Menzies, Orientations, 'Japanese Figure Painting: From the Public to the Personal', pg.
-114-119., Orientations Sep 2000, Sep 2000, 117 (colour illus.). fig.5
+114-119, Hong Kong, Sep 2000, 117 (colour illus.). fig.5

-'The Floating World', The Asian Collections Art Gallery of New South Wales 2003, 2003, 253 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'The Floating World', Sydney, 2003, 253 (colour illus.).